ARRICA ROSE + the ...'s

-Rose's music has garnered praise from iTunes, LA Weekly, LA Record and many more.
-Her music has charted on NACC College Community Radio Charts for 20 weeks - charting at #3 on the year end chill chart, and landed on several ‘Best of Lists’ including #19 on Blurt Magazine's Top 50, Buzzbands LA top 100 local favorites, Sleepyhollow's (WXPN) Best 25 Songs.
+Rose's music has garnered praise from Apple Music, LA Weekly, LA Record and many more.
+Her music charted on NACC College Community Radio Charts for 20 weeks - charting at #3 on the year end chill chart, and landed on several ‘Best of Lists’ including #19 on Blurt Magazine's Top 50, Buzzbands LA top 100 local favorites, Sleepyhollow's (WXPN) Best 25 Songs.
 Consequence described her track “Nothing Nada Nothing” as one of the best indie-rock tracks of the year.
 Her cover of the Bee Gee’s “Tragedy” was featured by Esquire.com as one of “the best covers of all time”.
 Arrica Rose & the …'s music has also been featured on MTV's Real World, Road Rules, The CW's Nikita, The Hills, NBC's Lipstick Jungle, Lorelei, and NikeWomen.com.

-In addition to her music, Arrica Rose produces other artists projects, directs music videos, and is founder of I HEART Inc, an artist-operated non-profit organization that raises money for charitable programs via creative projects and events.
+In addition to her music project, Arrica Rose works with artists in both music and video production and is founder of I HEART Inc, an artist-operated non-profit organization that raises money for charitable programs via creative projects and events.
 I HEART Inc helps independent artists give back to their community and in the process exposes them to new audiences as well as fellow artists utilizing their art to effect change.
 Rose has garnered an amazing team of sponsors and supporters for these projects and events including Willie Nelson, Crosby Stills and Nash, Iron & Wine/Sub Pop Records, Rachel Maddow, Jack White, Fran Drescher, Jackson Browne and many more.
 Currently, Rose travels back and forth between Los Angeles, where I HEART Inc and the …’s are based, and Oakland where her alt-country project, Dear County, is based.

 a few influences in no particular order: Billie Holiday, Dusty Springfield, David Bowie, Tom Waits, Mazzy Star, The Red House Painters, Simon and Garfunkel, Television, Gram Parsons, Velvet Underground, Unwound, Superchunk, Low, Ida, Harry Nilsson, Slint, Edith Piaf, Fleetwood Mac, Frank Sinatra, Neko Case, Elliott Smith, Patti Smith, Come, Flying Burrito Brothers, Glen Campbell, Iggy Pop, The Beach Boys, Lucinda Williams, Joy Division, Happy Mondays, New Order, Fugazi, Elvis Presley, Calexico, The Andrew Sisters, Big Star...